TENNLab-UTK/fpga/README.md

 ## 🧐 About <a name = "about"></a>

 This project is aimed at providing a simple and minimalist—but highly scalable—Field-Programmable Gate Array implementation of neuromorphic computing defined by Univeristy of Tennesse Knoxville (UTK) TENNLab research.
-To date it is a personal hobby project of mine, partially for self-instruction in SystemVerilog hardware description language (HDL).
-It is in no way endorsed by UTK TENNLab nor by my employer.

 ### Why?